MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ```

 ### <a name="remarks"></a>Açıklamalar
- Bu örnek çıkışı aşağıdaki gibidir:
+ Bu örnek çıktısı aşağıdaki gibidir:

  `Alloc length is 1031, String length is 1024`